Jimmy-JayJay/malawi_temp_trend_analysis/README.md

 ## Structure
 - `data/raw/` — original downloaded data (do not modify)
-- `data/processed/` — cleaned data ready for analysis
+- `data/processed/` — cleaned data ready for analysis and data exports
 - `notebooks/` — Jupyter notebooks for each analysis step
 - `scripts/` — utility scripts used by notebooks
 - `figures/` — generated figures